Date of Degree

 In order understand the origin of the first sharp diffraction peak in the x ray structure factor of Imidazolium based ionic liquids, we use several different computational techniques to thoroughly dissect the atomistic components giving rise to the low frequency first sharp diffraction peak as well as other features in the structure function (S(q)).
 By understanding how S(q) changes as Imidazolium based ionic systems undergo solid-liquid phase transition, and by artificially perturbing the liquid structure in a way that directly couples to the intensity of the first sharp diffraction peak, we are able to identify in a rigorous way its geometric origin.

 Annapureddy, Harsha Vardhan Reddy.
-"Theoretical studies on the structure and dynamics of room-temperature ionic liquids." doctoral dissertation, University of Iowa, 2011.
+"Theoretical studies on the structure and dynamics of room-temperature ionic liquids."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.